OpenFieldAutomation-OFA/ros-weed-control/README.md

 ## Hardware
 <!-- TODO: describe hardware and wiring -->

-## Docker
+## Setup
-We use Docker to simplify deployment and development of our application.

-### Host Setup
+### Host
-Even though Docker handles most of our setup, certain things still have to be configured on the host OS directly.
+Even though Docker handles most of our setup (explained below), certain things still have to be configured on the host OS directly.

 The following steps describe the setup on a reComputer Industrial J40 flashed with JetPack 5.1.1.
 If you use different hardware you will have to figure out how to reproduce the setup yourself.